oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Updated language around client registration to better reflect alternative registration methods such as those in use by OpenID Federation and open ecosystems
 * Added DPoP and Step-Up Auth to appendix of extensions
+* Updated reference for case insensitivity of auth scheme to HTTP instead of ABNF

 -11